mat-0/uk.thechels.cod/_pages/fix-my-street.md

 - Huge pothole on side of road hard to see when full of water when raining, 20th December :- [8573115](https://www.fixmystreet.com/report/8573115)
 - A pothole in road problem, 20th December :- [8573066](https://www.fixmystreet.com/report/8573066)
 - Smashed bottle by bike racks, 20th December :- [8572943](https://www.fixmystreet.com/report/8572943)
-- All 3 drains are blocked, 20th December :- [8572726](https://www.fixmystreet.com/report/8572726)
-- 2 street lights are permanently out around Pittville circus, 19th December :- [8572412](https://www.fixmystreet.com/report/8572412)
-- Pothole which is deep and large in area., 19th December :- [8572081](https://www.fixmystreet.com/report/8572081)
-- Must be a burst pipe which has been going on & off for a few months.
-Today looked like a serious loss of water., 19th December :- [8572018](https://www.fixmystreet.com/report/8572018)

 <!-- fix_marker ends -->